Triangulated categories of mixed motives: Fibred derived categories

 \begin{lm} For any complex $C$ of $\A_{S}$, the map $C\To\suslin(C)$ is an $\AA^1$-equivalence. \end{lm}

 \begin{prop} If $t$ is bounded in $\A$, then, for any $t$-flasque complex $C$ of $\A_S$, $\suslin (C)$ is $\AA^1$-local. \end{prop}

-\begin{proof} Using the first premotivic adjunction of example \ref{ex:universality_(Htp),(BG)} and the fact that $\Der(\A)$ is compactly generated (\ref{boundedcompactgen}), we can reduce the proposition to the case where $\A_S$ is the category of presheaves of abelian groups over $\Pmor/S$, in which case this is well known. \end{proof}
+\begin{proof} Using the first premotivic adjunction of example \ref{ex:universality_(Htp),(BG)} and the fact that $\Der(\A)$ is compactly generated (\ref{boundedcompactgen}), we can reduce the proposition to the case where $\A_S$ is the category of presheaves of abelian groups over $\Pmor/S$, in which case this is well-known. \end{proof}